MaxwellJung/ecem202a/docs/report.md

 | **`src/simulate_nci.py`** | NCI simulation pipeline for synthetic videos; generates code signals in frequency domain with IFFT, creates illuminated scenes, outputs video frames |
 | **`src/edit_video.py`** | Attack implementation framework; contains basic overlay, pixel multiplication, pixel sampling, and combined attacks|
 | **`src/analyze.py`** | Main tamper detection pipeline; loads NCI video and code signal, applies preprocessing, computes Alignment Matrix and Reflectance Estimate |

+## **7.c.
+ESP32 LED Lamp setup**

+We initially tried to use an [LED Bay Light](https://a.co/d/5SBchFZ) as our noise coded light source, but we couldn't modulate the brightness faster than 2 Hz.
+We used an ESP32 to generate the code signal in real-time using the same IFFT method covered in section 3.1.
+We then converted the code signal into 120 Hz PWM whose duty cycle changes at 30 Hz according to the code signal value.
+The code signal is exported to SD card as a binary file.
+This binary file can be reimported as numpy array to run the tamper detection algorithm.
+The ESP32 code can be found in `esp-nci/main` directory.

 ---
 <!--